Thursday, 19 June 2025

 No, in all these things we are more than conquerors through him who loved us.
 For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.
 Romans 8:37-39

 A colleague recently reminded me of CS Lewis' book "A Grief Observed".
 I wondered whether God felt the condition described by Lewis.
 I pondered that when Jesus' died, did God the Father experience the dagger sink into the heart?
 Did God have to be dragged into the church by two friends, either side, like my friend Doreen did when her son died?
-Did God spontaneously bursting into howling tears just because a thought flitted across his mind about his son and how he might have saved him, like my friend David did?
+Did God spontaneously burst into howling tears just because a thought flitted across his mind about his son and how he might have saved him, like my friend David did?

 Lewis says...